youdawon/asynchronous-message-queue/README.md

 ```

 ### Test Logs
-During the test, logs will be recorded in the test_high_load_publishing_parallel.log file.
+During the test, logs will be recorded in the logs/test_high_load_publishing_parallel.log file.
 This file will contain important information about the test execution.

 At the bottom of the log file, you'll find the following key metrics: